nyno-kb/python-101/_episodes/02-data-types.md

 {: .output}

 #### Modulus
-The modulus or remainder operator looks like this: a % b.
+The modulus or remainder operator looks like this: `a % b`.
 However, it does not work as a percentage although it might look like one.
 Instead it divides a with b and the remainder is returned.
 ~~~
 72 % 10